eProsima/Fast-CDR/README.md

 # Introduction #

 **eProsima FastCDR** is a C++ library that provides two serialization mechanisms.
-One is the standard CDR serialization mechanism, while the other is a faster implementation that modifies the standard.
+One is the OMG standard CDR serialization mechanism, while the other is a faster implementation that modifies the standard.

 # Build #